bshack/white-label/README.md

 /app/assets/markup/tags - these are partials for basic html tags, useful if you don't want to reinvent the wheel constantly

-/app/assets/script/template - all partials are precomiled into js files and placed into this directory
+/app/assets/script/template - all partials are precompiled into js files and placed into this directory

 #### Client Side